 As I pull on my rubber boots in preparation for my journey to Cascada Limon, I can’t help but to ask myself what the hell have I gotten myself into?
 Engaged in a stare-down with the bony horse waiting patiently in the pasture, I seriously considered my options.
 My preferred option was to back out of this ludicrous adventure, but this girl has never been a quitter and while sitting alone in the Dominican Republic surrounded by complete strangers, I didn’t figure that it was the best time to start.

 What do you think?
 Are you ready to saddle up and join me on my horseback riding adventure through the jungles of the Dominican Republic to the breathtaking waterfalls known as Cascada Limon?
 This tour is designed for the fit, as well as the not so fit, and those who want to get fit.
 I highly recommend this tour to Cascada Limon if you plan on travelling to the Dominican Republic.

 Of course I am somewhat joking.
 The Cascada Limon tour is slightly more strenuous than what I like, but it is well worth every bit of the blood, sweat and tears along the way.

-Tour With Runners Adventures Samana
+Cascada Limon Tour With Runners Adventures Samana

 I booked the Cascada Limon tour directly with the tour co-ordinator at the resort who you can find in the main lobby of the hotel.
-Although I travelled with Air Transat, I wasn’t unable to locate my Transat representative throughout my stay, so I booked all of my tours directly with the resort.
+Although I travelled with Air Transat, I was unable to locate my Transat representative throughout my stay, so I booked all of my tours directly with the resort.
 I can’t say if there was a price difference between the resort and Transat, but I can say that notwithstanding who the tour was booked through, all travellers toured together.

 Just One Tip: By booking all of my tours directly through the resort, I received a 10% discount on all tours.